dhananjaysj-gamma/account-ledger-management-application/README.md

 # 🧾 Account-Ledger Management System

-A secure and scalable  ledger management application where users can manage their accounts, handle internal and external transactions,.
+A ledger management application where users can manage their accounts, handle internal and external transactions,.
 Built with Spring Boot and follows modern architectural and security best practices.

 ---